Which Pool Filter is Right For You?

 Mineral pools perform best with glass media filtration, so if you’re already using glass media and planning to convert to a mineral pool, you can do this with minimal effort or expense.
 All you need is a chlorinator (if you don’t already have one) and minerals!

-Switching from sand to glass filter media is pretty straightforward but it does requires a bit of work.
+Switching from sand to glass filter media is pretty straightforward, but it does require a bit of work.
 It’s actually not that different to replacing sand or zeolite in your pool filter.
 In case you’re up for a challenge – here’s our step-by-step guide:

 WHAT YOU’LL NEED